 "The U.S. Food and Drug Administration announced today that injectable drugs used in total parenteral nutrition (TPN) in critical shortage will be imported into the United States and available to patients this week.

-No specific information is available on the treatment of overdosage with XIFAXAN (rifaximin) .
-In clinical studies at doses higher than the recommended dose ( > 600 mg/day for travelers' diarrhea or > 1100 mg/day for hepatic encephalopathy), adverse reactions were similar in subjects who received doses higher than the recommended dose and placebo.
-In the case of overdosage, discontinue XIFAXAN (rifaximin) , treat symptomatically, and institute supportive measures as required.
+No specific information is available on the treatment of overdosage with XIFAXAN.
+In clinical studies at doses higher than the recommended dose (greater than 600 mg per day for TD, greater than 1100 mg per day for HE or greater than 1650 mg per day for IBS-D), adverse reactions were similar in subjects who received doses higher than the recommended dose and placebo.
+In the case of overdosage, discontinue XIFAXAN, treat symptomatically, and institute supportive measures as required.

 Additional Xifaxan Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.